 I have a non-stick grilling skillet with holes that is a perfect vessel to warm these over the back side of a charcoal fire while we’re doing steaks or kebabs, so they actually taste like tandoori naan!
 They get a little crisp that way, too!

 Best of all for me, these tortillas/wraps have no flax or coconut flour taste!
-I just haven’t found a recipe yet that doesn’t seem to have those tastes and I just don’t want that taste in a wrap.
+I just haven’t found a recipe yet that doesn’t seem to have those tastes and I just don’t want that taste in my flour tortillas.
 These are quite thin, too!
-If you need them to be 100% gluten free, be sure you are using 100% gluten-free oats and omit the oat fiber.
-You can just increase the oat flour by 1T. to compensate for omitting the oat fiber.
-Please bear in mind, that this change will increase the carbs a bit, as you lost that fiber deduction when the oat fiber is removed from the equation.
-You should get eight 7″ pieces from this recipe.
+If you need them to be 100% gluten free, be sure you are using 100% certified gluten-free oats to grind your oat flour and omit the oat fiber completely!
+You can just increase the oat flour by 1T. to compensate for omission of the oat fiber.
+Please bear in mind, that this change will increase the carbs a bit, as you lose that fiber deduction when the oat fiber is removed from the equation.
+You should get eight 7″ tortillas from this recipe.

 These also make great flour tortillas for grilled quesadillas or stuffed burritos!
 Due to the oat flour, these are not acceptable until the grains rung of Atkins Phase 2 OWL.
 They are not suitable for Paleo-Primal followers.